APX (APX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 APX Historical Price

-According to the latest data gathered on APX live price page, the current price of APX is 1.18USD.
+According to the latest data gathered on APX live price page, the current price of APX is 0.232419USD.
 The circulating supply of APX(APX) is

 In the past 24 hours, APX has shown a price movement of